Obedkymm/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that lists all files n the current directory and the parent of the working directory and
+script that lists all files

-the /boot directory (in this order), in long format